 For instance, in the community of Puerto Pinzón in the lowland rain forests of central Colombia’s Magdalena Valley, the ecosystems of the Amazon and Chocó converge to produce astonishing levels of biodiversity.
-As a result, the area harbors extraordinary endemism (species that are found nowhere else on Earth), like the Blue-billed Curassow (Crax alberti).
+As a result, the area harbors extraordinary endemism (species that are found nowhere else on earth), like the Blue-billed Curassow (Crax alberti).
 A turkey-sized bird with a blue-colored bill and curly black feathers on its head resembling a mohawk, the Blue-billed Curassow is ranked as Critically Endangered by the IUCN.
 As a result of rampant deforestation primarily for logging, cattle ranching, and coca plantations, nearly 98% of the bird’s habitat has been destroyed.
-Now, the curassow’s range has shrunken dramatically, so that it is mostly concentrated within a single site.
+The Curassow’s range has shrunk dramatically, so that it is mostly found within a single site.
 In addition, hunting of the bird and collection of its eggs for food has devastated the species, making it exceedingly rare.

 To help save the Blue-billed Curassow from extinction, Women for Conservation and Colombian partner Fundación ProAves concentrated on raising awareness about the species among the local community.
 Several conservation workshops were hosted, encouraging women and children to protect the Curassow.
 Subsequently, a number of conservation activities were initiated to save the species.
 For instance, local residents entered into a participatory agreement in which they promised to end hunting and find an alternative food source.